5K Running Plan for Beginners to Advanced Runners

 Here are my top tips for 5K training:

-• Build gradually.
 Follow your 5K running plan and add distance gradually.
 When you’re training for a 5K, you want to increase your mileage gradually from week to week.
 According to the National Academy of Sports Medicine, you should increase your duration or time of exercise by no more than 10 percent each week to allow for a gradual adaptation while minimizing your risk of injury.
 For runners, this means you should add no more than 10 percent more miles to your weekly running total from week to week.
 So if you run 10 miles one week, for instance, you can add 10 percent, or 1 mile, to run 11 miles the next week.

-• Stick with your routine on race day.
-When it comes to race day, stick with your usual things - wear the same shoes you train in, and eat what you normally eat in the mornings.
-Listen to some music to get pumped up as you warm up for your race, and have a great race!
+Check out the course map before your race so you can mentally prepare.
+Listen to some music to get pumped up as you warm up for your race, do some mobility exercises like dynamic stretches and have a great race!
 You got this!

 Are you running a 5K?
 If you need a customized 5K training plan to help you slay your race, head to our Training Center